OmarThinks/AWS-Full-Stack-Project/README.md

 ## Note:

-**These links are not working now.
-I have shut these links down.
+**I will shut these links down when I am done with the application.
-Because I do not got out of AWS Free Tier.
+I will turn every thing off so that I do not get out of AWS Free Tier.
-Keeping these links alive got me out of AWS Free Tier.**
+Keeping these links alive might get me out of AWS Free Tier.**